 From Our Colleagues:

-* Catholic Medical Association – COVID-19 Resources [Link HERE]
+* Catholic Medical Association – COVID-19 [Link HERE]

-* National Catholic Bioethics Center – Resources for COVID-19 [Link HERE]
+* National Catholic Bioethics Center – COVID-19 New FAQs [Link HERE]

 * Bishop Chairmen Issue Statement on Rationing Protocols by Health Care Professionals in Response to COVID-19, USCCB [Link HERE]